Relativity and decoherence of spacetime superpositions: Appendix

 \subsection{Coupling a Quantum Field and Matter DoF to a Spacetime Superposition}

 In this section, we apply the relativity of spacetime superpositions to the specific interaction between a quantum field and a first-quantized particle with the background sourced by a mass in superposition of configurations.

-Consider as usual a classical mass configuration $|g\rangle$ with a corresponding classical manifold.
-Consider also the quantum field $\hat{\phi}$ on this manifold in the state $| \phi\rangle$ and a first-quantised particle (this need not be an elementary particle), modelled as a qubit with internal states $\{ | 0 \rangle, | 1 \rangle \}$, which is a proxy for some additional matter degrees of freedom that can interact with the field and background superposition.
-We take the initial state to be $| \psi \rangle = | g \rangle | \phi \rangle | 0 \rangle$, which describes the tensor product of the spacetime, field, and matter degrees of freedom.
+For simplicity, we assume that the particle is pointlike and thereby couples to the field along a semiclassical trajectory.